 While lower courts sided with the primary care physician, appeals courts found that conduct leading to the death of a patient is included in the legal definition of “cause of death”.
 This allowed Whitman’s family’s lawsuit to move forward, much to the dismay of physicians and healthcare providers across the state.

 For the vast majority of medical malpractice lawsuits, Pennsylvania law allows for a maximum of two years before the statute of limitations expires.
 But the statute of limitations can become complex when victims of medical malpractice aren’t sure when the statute of limitations begins for them.

 For many people, the statute of limitations would begin on the day that the act of medical malpractice occurred.
 But what happens if you don’t become aware that you were a victim of medical malpractice until days, weeks, or even months later?
 This can further complicate matters, especially when an expired statute of limitations could mean the difference between you being awarded compensation or having your claim dismissed.

 If you are not sure whether the statute of limitations is going to be a concern in your case, or if you are unsure whether you can pursue a Philadelphia medical malpractice claim, contact our office to find out.

-If you have reason to believe that the statute of limitations could have an impact on your ability to pursue a medical malpractice lawsuit in Pennsylvania, contact The Weitz Firm as soon as possible to discuss the details of your case.
+If you have reason to believe that the statute of limitations could have an impact on your ability to pursue a medical malpractice lawsuit in Pennsylvania, contact The Weitz Firm, LLC as soon as possible to discuss the details of your case.

 If our Philadelphia medical malpractice attorneys can take on your case, we’ll work tirelessly to hold the liable party accountable.
 Schedule your free, no-obligation consultation when you fill out our online contact form.
 Or call our office at 267-587-6240 to get started on your claim as soon as today.